laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    in the NaN payload.
    Further clarifying a "should"-level statement in Section 6.2.1 of
-   {{IEEE754}}, the CBOR encoding always uses a leading bit of 1 in the significand to encode a quiet NaN; encoding of signaling NaN is NOT RECOMMENDED but is achieved by using a leading bit of 0.
+   {{IEEE754}}, the CBOR encoding always uses a leading bit of 1 in the significand to encode a quiet NaN; the use of signaling NaNs by application protocols is NOT RECOMMENDED but when presented by an application these are encoded by using a leading bit of 0.

    Typically, most applications that employ NaNs in their storage and communication interfaces will only use a quiet NaN with payload 0,